SelectUSA/events/events/_posts/2020-03-09-2020-italy-seminars.md

 ### 2020 Italy Seminars

-SelectUSA will host four Investment Summit promotional events, March 9-12, 2020, in Naples, Bologna, Milan and Padua.
+SelectUSA will host four Investment Summit promotional events, **March 9-12, 2020**, in **Naples, Bologna, Milan** and **Padua**.
 The events will highlight the upcoming Investment Summit and how SelectUSA can assist Italian companies looking to expand operations in the United States.

 For more information, **please contact [Andrea Rosa](mailto:andrea.rosa@trade.gov)**.